Ocean of Another: Remedy Sessions (2024)

 Remedy Sessions, released on November 1, 2024, reimagined two tracks from One Day This Pain Will Subside: "Embrace the Darkness" and "Indigo."
 Each song received two acoustic treatments, one with vocals and one as an instrumental.

 Loneliness of My Kin (2025)

-An examination of what it means to be human in the oppressive decay of late-stage capitalism, Loneliness of My Kin takes listeners through the concepts of personal trauma and heartbreak and into broader themes of climate change and war in the name of systemic greed.
+An examination of what it means to be human during late-stage capitalism, Loneliness of My Kin takes listeners through the concepts of personal trauma and heartbreak and into broader themes of climate change and war in the name of systemic greed.
 The takeaway, according to Pavlović, is: "If you get to know yourself truly and fully, no one can control you through fear."

 Band members

 The band's lineup is unchanged from its formation, and features: